vinayadasepalli/rearrange/README.md

-This module is used for rearranging names.
+This module is used for rearranging name.